Contact InformationMain office:

 The CCRI Department of Marketing and Communications is the hub for all internal and external college communications.
 If you have news you want people to know about, let us know!

 patients cope with cancer treatments

 In the fight against cancer, healing takes many forms.
 There is, of course, chemotherapy and radiation therapy, and the surgical excision of tumors, but sometimes patients need something more – a kind of comforting that escapes the notice of many hospitals.

 Enter the students of the Community College of Rhode Island Oncology Massage program.
 They visited the Hudner Oncology Center at Saint Anne’s Hospital in Fall River, Mass., once a week for most of a semester to help ease the suffering of cancer patients there and the stress of the doctors, nurses and other staff who face a difficult job.

-The CCRI students were already experienced massage therapists, many with their own practices, by the time they enrolled in the noncredit Oncology Massage program offered by the college's Center for Workforce and Community Education.
+The CCRI students were already experienced massage therapists, many with their own practices, by the time they enrolled in the noncredit Oncology Massage program offered by the college's Workforce Partnerships.
 They had experience giving massages for sports training, rehabilitation and stress relief and learned how to modify their techniques to meet the unique needs of cancer patients.
 They learned sites on the body to avoid and how to modify their hand pressure and client positioning.
 An accompanying classroom component taught them about cancer pathology and treatment.

 At Saint Anne’s they frequently gave patients comfort massages on the hands, neck, shoulders and feet to ease their pain, nausea or fatigue, reduce their anxiety and improve their sleep.
 They did the same for the patients’ family members who, like patients, also spend many long and anxious hours in the hospital.